wang-jingyi/wang-jingyi.github.io/index.md

 - Testing, verification and repair of AI or AI-based systems, e.g., autonomous cars;
 - Verification of concurrent reactive systems, e.g., OS kernels and industrial control systems;
 - AI-assisted modeling and verification of security protocols;
-- Other related topics like fuzzing, symbolic execution, runtime monitoring, etc.
+- Other related topics like fuzzing, symbolic execution, runtime verification, etc.

 Collaborations are warmly welcome from both academia or industry!